ondrejkonec/ondrejkonec/README.md

-# Independent web developer and web designer
+# Independent Product Designer and Front-End Developer

 - 🎨  I’m currently working on prototypes for Elpida.cz and creating design system for RENOMIA, a. s.
 - 📖  I’m currently reading book called "**Form Design Patterns**" by Adam Silver